 Whatever you choose, make sure to put them on the calendar early so that your teams can plan accordingly and have something to look forward to!

-💡 Pro-Tip: Check out our Confetti holiday calendar to find celebrations that resonate with your team throughout the year!
+💡 Pro-Tip: Check out our employee engagement calendar to find celebrations that resonate with your team throughout the year!

 We mean literally.
 If your team has a little bit of a competitive drive (looking at you, sales team 👀), then why not add a little bit of friendly fuel to the fire?
 Incorporating small prizes or rewards into your team building activities will keep everyone excited and engaged.
 These can be things like: